rust-lang/reference/src/attributes/codegen.md

 r[attributes.codegen.naked]
 ## The `naked` attribute

+r[attributes.codegen.naked]

+r[attributes.codegen.naked.intro]
-The *`naked` [attribute]* may be applied to a function in order to prevent the compiler from emitting a function prologue.
+The *`naked` [attribute]* prevents the compiler from emitting a function prologue and epilogue for the attributed function.

-### Requirements

-Any function marked with the `naked` attribute must meet the following requirements;
-failure to do so will result in a compiler error.
+r[attributes.codegen.naked.body]

-* The [function body] must consist of exactly one [`asm!`] macro invocation, which may be enclosed within an [unsafe block].
+The [function body] must consist of exactly one [`naked_asm!`] macro invocation, which may be enclosed within an [unsafe block].
-    * This `asm!` invocation must not contain any [operands] except for `const` and `sym` operands.
-    * This `asm!` invocation must specify the `noreturn` [option], and must not specify any other options except for `att_syntax`.
-* The function must not be marked with the [`inline`] attribute.

-### Recommendations

-Any function marked with the `naked` attribute should adhere to the following recommendations;
-failure to do so will result in a compiler warning.

-* The function should feature an [extern function qualifier] that is not `extern "Rust"`.
-* All arguments and return types of the function should be [FFI-safe].

-### Effects

-Marking a function with the `naked` attribute has the following effects:

-* The compiler will not generate a prologue for this function.
-  Within the function, all registers will remain precisely as they were set up by its caller.
-* The compiler will suppress the [`unused_variables`] lint for this function.

-### Notes

-* The [rules for inline assembly] ordinarily consider it undefined behavior to refer to registers not specified as input operands, or to modify registers not specified as output operands.
-  The reason for this is because ordinarily an `asm!` invocation cannot guarantee the state of the registers surrounding the assembly block.
-  However, in naked functions the state of the registers is guaranteed by adherence to the specified calling convention.
-  Therefore, it is not undefined behavior for the `asm!` invocation in a naked function to refer to registers without specifying them as operands.
-* A naked function that makes use of registers in a way that does not conform to the specified calling convention imposes additional safety invariants on its caller, and therefore must be marked as an [unsafe function].
-* Implementations may assume that naked functions never unwind.
-  Unwinding through a naked function is undefined behavior.
+r[attributes.codegen.naked.prologue-epilogue]
+No function prologue or epilogue are generated for the attributed function: the contents of the `naked_asm!` invocation make up the full body of a naked function.

+r[attributes.codegen.naked.call-stack]
-* The semantics of naked functions require implementations to set up the call stack according to the specified calling convention before executing a naked function, even in contexts where setting up the call stack would ordinarily be unnecessary, such as when the function is inlined.
+The caller must set up the call stack acording to the specified calling convention before executing a naked function, even in contexts where setting up the call stack would ordinarily be unnecessary, such as when the function is inlined.

 An implementation can fulfill this requirement by guaranteeing that naked functions are never inlined.
 However, implementations are not currently required to guarantee that naked functions are never inlined.

-  In the future it may become a requirement for implementations to guarantee that naked functions are never inlined;
-  users must not rely on any observable behavior that may result from inlining.
+In the future it may become a requirement for implementations to guarantee that naked functions are never inlined; users must not rely on any observable behavior that may result from inlining. according to the specified calling convention before executing a naked function,

-* Although implementations are prohibited from generating code for a naked function that contains any instructions that precede the naked function's `asm!` block, under some circumstances, implementations may generate code that contains instructions *after* a naked function's `asm!` block.
-  In the future it may become a requirement for implementations to guarantee the absence of any instructions following a naked function's `asm!` block;
-  users must not rely on the presence of any trailing instructions.
-  If a user of the `naked` attribute relies on the absence of trailing instructions for correctness, for the time being it is the user's responsibility to ensure that the instructions truly are absent, for example by passing any necessary code generation flags to the compiler.
+r[attributes.codegen.naked.unsafe-function]
+A naked function that makes use of registers in a way that does not conform to the specified calling convention imposes additional safety invariants on its caller, and therefore must be marked as an [unsafe function].

+> ***Note***: a `naked_asm!` invocation may refer to registers that were not specified as operands.
+> for standard `asm!` this is undefined behavior, but `inline_asm!` may rely on the state of registers
+> as specified by the calling convention.

+r[attributes.codegen.naked.unused-variables]
+The [`unused_variables`] lint is suppressed within naked functions.

+r[attributes.codegen.naked.no-unwind]
+Implementations may assume that naked functions never unwind.
+Unwinding through a naked function is undefined behavior.

 r[attributes.codegen.no_builtins]
 ## The `no_builtins` attribute